Home

 - Both libraries are components of the binutils package, which is usually included in Linux distrubutions.

-- On RHEL5, you also need to install the binutils-devel package, to get binutils header files.
+- On RHEL5 and other newer distributions, you also need to install the binutils-devel package, to get binutils header files.

 - JDK